 Getting better and evolving is simply instinctive and that’s why we have an innate pull to it.

-And since nature and reality optimize for the whole and not for the individual (ie. not for you), contribute for the whole and you will probably be rewarded.
+And since nature and reality optimize for the whole and not for the individual (ie.: not for you), contribute to the whole and you will probably be rewarded.

 Mark Manson says we can see death as a reason not do anything or say there’s no reason NOT to do anything (check The Art of Not Giving a Fu*k) and check my articles on how to leverage our insignificance and mortality